Equivalence of additive and parametric pinning control protocols for systems of weakly coupled oscillators: The Phase Reduction Approach

 \section{The Phase Reduction Approach}

 We will now briefly introduce the theory of phase reduction.
-For more details, see {Refs.} \cite{Kuramoto,nakao2014complex,monga2019phase}. \\ Let us consider a network of $n$ coupled oscillators as in the previous section.
+For more details, see {Refs.} \cite{Kuramoto,nakao2014complex,monga2019phase}.

+Let us consider a network of $n$ coupled oscillators as in the previous section.
 Under the assumption of weak coupling ($\varepsilon \ll 1$) and that each oscillator exhibits a stable limit cycle, we can perform the phase reduction.
 Let $\vartheta_i \in [0,2\pi)$ denote the phase of the $i$th oscillator along its limit cycle.
 Our goal is to obtain the following phase-reduced dynamics

-where $\vec{Z}(\vartheta_i) \in \mathbf{R}^2$ is the phase sensitivity function (PSF) of the $i$th oscillator whose phase $\vartheta_i$, which determines whether a perturbation slows down or accelerates the phase of the oscillations in each point of the limit cycle, and $\vec{X}_i(\vartheta_i)$ represents the $i$th oscillator state on the limit cycle with the phase $\vartheta_i$.
+where $\vec{\mathcal{H}}$ is a phase coupling function between $i$th and $j$th oscillator, $\vec{Z}(\vartheta_i) \in \mathbf{R}^2$ is the phase sensitivity function (PSF) of the $i$th oscillator whose phase $\vartheta_i$, which determines whether a perturbation slows down or accelerates the phase of the oscillations in each point of the limit cycle, and $\vec{X}_i(\vartheta_i)$ represents the state of the $i$th oscillator on the limit cycle.
 Note that, since in our case the oscillators are identical, the PSF $\vec{Z}(\vartheta_i)$ is the same for every oscillator $i$.
-For Stuart--Landau oscillators of Eq. \eqref{eq:SL_isolated}, the PSF can be explicitly computed~\cite{nakao2016phase} and takes the form
+For SL oscillators of Eq. \eqref{eq:Stuart--Landau_isolated}, the PSF can be explicitly computed~\cite{nakao2016phase} and takes the form

 In general, the PSF can be obtained only numerically, for example using the adjoint method~\cite{nakao2016phase}.

 More formally, given the following system

 assume that: each uncoupled oscillator ($\varepsilon = 0$) has a stable limit cycle with period $T$ and phase $\vartheta_i \in [0,2\pi)$, the coupling is sufficiently weak, so that the trajectories remain close to the individual limit cycles.